drupol/composer-packages/README.md

     $package->getName(); // $package is an instance of Composer\Package\PackageInterface
 }

-// You can also get an array:
+// You can also get an array
 $packagesArray = iterator_to_array($packages);
 ```